HPC-dev-acc/mario-demo/docs/04-test.md

 - **URS-020**: NPCs waiting at red lights animate instead of standing motionless.
 - **URS-022**: Developer mode shows an NPC panel where **NPC1** spawns an OL from the right and **NPC2** spawns a Trunk from the left.
 - **URS-023**: NPCs spawned from the developer panel appear at normal width.
+- **URS-024**: NPCs exit at the left edge without sticking and left-side spawns stand on the ground at stage start.